 If you or a loved one has been accused of a violent crime, our legal team at the Law Offices of Cavanaugh & Cavanaugh, P.A. is ready to help you get the most favorable outcome in your case.
 With more than four decades of collective experience, our Naples violent crime defense lawyers can investigate your case, obtain and analyze evidence, negotiate with the prosecution, and take your case to trial if necessary to either get your entire case dismissed or the charges or penalties against you reduced.

 Contact us today at (239) 309-2006 to let us get started on your defense.
-Serving residents of Naples, Bonita Springs, Marco Island, Fort Myers, Cape Coral, Lehigh Acres, and the surrounding areas.
+Serving residents of Naples and throughout Collier County.